pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 #  Examples

-TODO: Add examples that have server-name and include-name being sets of more than one name.

 The following example shows an excerpt from a signed root zone.
 It shows the delegation point for "example." and "test."

 The "example." delegation has DELEG and NS records.
 The "test." delegation has DELEG but no NS records.

+TODO: Add examples that have server-name and include-name being sets of more than one name.

-TODO: Examples of using server-ip4 and server-ip6.
+TODO: Examples of using server-address.

-Also, examples that show DELEGI records in ns2.example.net and ns3.example.org.
+TODO: Examples that show DELEGI records in ns2.example.net and ns3.example.org.

     example.
 300 IN DELEG server-name=a.example.
     example.
 300 IN DELEG include-name=ns2.example.net.